Table of Contents

 Hibernia Well Files

-Description: This class of record contains records related to the drilling of individual wells in the Hibernia and Ben Nevis Avalon formations in the Hibernia field.
+Description: This class of record contains records related to the drilling of individual wells in the Hibernia, and Ben Nevis Avalon, and Catalina formations in the Hibernia field.

 Document Types: Core analysis, drilling reports, reservoir fluid analysis, seismic data analysis, well logs and related reports.